Tinkerforge/doc/en/source/Hardware/Bricklets/Voltage.rst

 .. image:: /Images/Bricklets/bricklet_voltage_master_600.jpg
    :scale: 100 %
-   :alt: Master Brick with connected Voltage Bricklet and Battery
+   :alt: Voltage Bricklet with Battery connected to Master Brick
    :align: center
    :target: ../../_images/Bricklets/bricklet_voltage_master_1200.jpg

-If you connect the Brick to the PC over USB, you should see a tab named "Voltage Bricklet" in the Brick Viewer after you pressed "connect".
+If you connect the Brick to the PC over USB, you should see a new tab named "Voltage Bricklet" in the Brick Viewer after a moment.
 Select this tab.

 If everything went as expected you can now see the voltage in volt and a graph that shows the voltage over time.